Learn Acoustic Guitar

-How to Learn All Notes On Guitar
+All Notes On Guitar [And How To Learn Them]

 In this first article of our series on guitar theory today we’re going to learn the notes of the guitar’s fretboard and explain how this relates to scales and chords.
+By the end of this article, you should have a decent grasp on the notes of your guitar.

 Guitar Notes and Basic Music Theory